Code-Institute-Submissions/Cuisine/README.md

 ## UX

-Users wanted an easy way to find new recipes, written by people of all skills and abilities, and also to easily share their own recipes.
+Users wanted an easy way to find new recipes, written by people of all skills and abilities and also to easily share their own recipes.

 For example, here are some user stories below: